MohamadZeina/FY_job_ranker/README.md

 # FY_job_ranker
-A python script to rank foundation year jobs based on specialty and location
+A python script to rank UK foundation year doctor jobs based on specialty and location.
+Designed for the North Central and East deanery for jobs starting in 2019, but could easily be adapted for other deaneries or years.

+The dictionary jobs_dict stores a list of specialties or locations, where the value is the value that you would like to assign to those choices.
+For example, you should give jobs a positive value if you would like to do them, and a negative one if you would not.
+At the end of the script, it outputs an Excel file with your jobs now ranked according to your preferences.